afsalthaj/fp-generator/docs/datagen_why.md

 ## More problems?
 Definimng solutions to all potential problems here.
 However, worth noting more potential problems.

 * Assuming we solved the above problem of blocking, how do we apply it when we need to `batch` the data?
+   Examples:
+   - Delays between each batch?
-(Ex: Delays between each batch?, delays between each data instance with in a batch?)
+   - Delays between each data instance with in a batch?
+   - Ensuring a batch doesn't have a mix of A's and B's transactions?
+   - Ensure no data loss during batching? and so on and on!
-* Assuming we  solved the concurrency issues along with batching, how to solve the issue of `back-pressure` - from Kafka, Eventhub?
+* Assuming we  solved the concurrency issues along with batching, how to solve the issue of `back-pressure` - from Kafka, Eventhub?..

 -----